White-collar Chinese travellers are dominating in after COVID era

-The Genext Chinese or better known as the millennial those born between 1980’s and 2000, are well-educated, rich and tech savvy.
+The Genext Chinese or better known as the millennial born between the 1980s and 2000, are well-educated, rich and tech-savvy.
 They owe this to the economic reforms in the country, and this generation is reaping the benefits.
-With more wealth created, the disposable incomes have increased, and are spending life in the lap of luxury!
+With more wealth created, disposable incomes have increased, and are spending life in the lap of luxury!

 The Chinese millennial, an estimate puts them at about 300 million are well educated, with about 25% of them attending high school, and universities have white-collar jobs, thanks to the economic boom.
 The new generation is quality conscious and looking to spend a quality lifestyle similar to that of their counterparts in the developed West.

-Influenced by the international culture, these young people are eating healthy, love to dress in style, are tech-savvy, also love to explore places, learn about cultures, etc. Travelling to places for all these reasons has become a fashionable trend among the new generation of affluent Chinese.
-According to a report, Chinese takes as many foreign trips as possible in a year.
-They love to go shopping at international destinations, travel as tourists to explore the culture and learn about new places.
+Influenced by the international culture, these young people are eating healthy, love to dress in style, are tech-savvy, and also love to explore places, learn about cultures, etc. Travelling to places for all these reasons has become a fashionable trend among the new generation of affluent Chinese.
+According to a report, the Chinese take as many foreign trips as possible in a year.
+They love to go shopping at international destinations, and travel as tourists to explore the culture and learn about new places.

 Chinese white collars represent the bulk of the Chinese tourists

-Another favorite destination among Chinese travelers is Europe, HSBC’s Globetrotting shopper, a report on traveling habits of people across the globe, points out that the favorable exchange rate of Euro is a strong determinant that encourages Chinese to pick this part of the world for their travel, shopping, or any other travel needs.
-With Chinese economy emerging as the world’s second largest economy, Chinese have the highest disposable incomes, and 40% of the global luxury spending is from Chinese.
-Of the 40% luxury spending by Chinese 2/3 of this amount is spent oversees.
+With the Chinese economy emerging as the world’s second-largest economy, the Chinese have the highest disposable incomes, and 40% of the global luxury spending is from the Chinese.
+Of the 40% luxury spending by the Chinese 2/3 of this amount is spent oversees.
 A CNBC report reveals the spending on luxury items by Chinese in different foreign countries, it states about 25% of the spending happens in the UK, 35% in Italy and 40% of luxury spending by Chinese is in France.

-Another interesting feature of Chinese travel, spending habits is that they demand quality, and customized services to suit their specific needs.
-They prefer staying at luxurious star hotels, branded hotels, boutique hotels.
-Well, the new white collar Chinese are not afraid of costs or spending money, according to a UN global report on tourism spending with a 40% increase year on year the amount spent by Chinese in the year stood at $102 billion making them the world’s highest luxury travelers.
+Another interesting feature of Chinese travel and spending habits is that they demand quality, and customized services to suit their specific needs.
+They prefer staying at luxurious star hotels, branded hotels, and boutique hotels.
+Well, the new white-collar Chinese are not afraid of costs or spending money, according to a UN global report on tourism spending with a 40% increase year on year the amount spent by Chinese in the year stood at $102 billion making them the world’s highest luxury travellers.